nttgin/BGPalerter/docs/reports.md

 4. Open the chat (channel, group, user) where you want to send the alerts.
 5. Write something in the chat (from whatever user).
 6. Visit `https://api.telegram.org/bot_BOT_ID_/getUpdates` (replace `_BOT_ID_` with your bot ID) from your browser and take note of the chat ID returned in the answer.
 In case of multiple chat IDs, use the one with the same text you sent at the previous point.
+7. *(Optional)* If using Forum Topics, navigate to the specific topic thread in your group chat.
+Copy the link to any message in that topic.
+The link will look like `https://t.me/c/123456789/42/50`.
+The middle number (`42`) is your `message_thread_id`.

 Parameters for this report module: